fennicahub/fennica-raw-csv-prepicker/README.md

 1) Set input and output file locations in `prefilter_conf.py` (symbolic links can help to avoid user specific paths)
 2) Run `prefilter_main.py` (e.g. `python3 prefilter_main.py`); redone Apr 2, 2022 to ensure the use of the latest 2020 ESTC data dump; see `prefilter_conf.py` for the file paths
+3) Use [copy.sh](copy.sh) to Copy the files from out/ into github repository: [COMHIS/estc-data-verified/estc-csv-raw-filtered/](https://github.com/COMHIS/estc-data-verified/tree/master/estc-csv-raw-filtered); remember to push the updates

 ## ESTC csv fieldpicker: **fieldpicker.py**

 An ESTC fieldpicker that even your grandma could use.
 Allows you to filter the big ESTC csv and only keep the fields that are needed for your processing pipeline.

 ### Input

 ESTC csv in the same format as for the above script.
-Preferably one that has already been filtered for duplicates, etc. In practically all cases this should be **estc_raw_sane.csv** found here: [COMHIS/estc-data-private/estc-csv-raw-filtered/](https://github.com/COMHIS/estc-data-private/tree/master/estc-csv-raw-filtered).
+Preferably one that has already been filtered for duplicates, etc. In practically all cases this should be **estc_raw_sane.csv** found here: [COMHIS/estc-data-verified/estc-csv-raw-filtered/](https://github.com/COMHIS/estc-data-verified/tree/master/estc-csv-raw-filtered).

 ### Output